PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

      - Try one by one all the port with this command,  <PORT> is a value where you change the port name :

             ros2 run --prefix="sudo -E env PATH=${PATH} LD_LIBRARY_PATH=${LD_LIBRARY_PATH} PYTHONPATH=${PYTHONPATH}" ros2_hardware_interface_bolt demo_bolt_sensor_reading <PORT>
-3) When you haven't an error, and you have some values returned, you have found the correct port.
+3) When you have no errors, and you have some  returned values, you have found the correct port.

       - Copy and paste the right port in the file :